mucosal-immunology-lab/bioinformatics-hub/docs/LCMS/manual-peak-curation.md

 We find this to be preferable to avoid cases where there are multiple features with the same name and pattern &ndash; this is particularly noticeable on heatmaps when you can see bands of features with identical patterns.

 To identify the best feature, we will select the highest value from the multiple of `Fill %` and `S/N ratio`.
+From there, we will create a logical vector to indicate whether a feature should be retained.

 ```r title="Best feature selection"
 # Recover metabolomics data